top of page

 CORMAC DAVEY

-He has trained as a Kundalini yoga teacher, life coach and expedition leader and specialises in facilitating slow group journeys in the wild where adventure and nature connection allows individuals to ask questions, find answers and commit to healing.
+He has trained as a Kundalini yoga teacher, life coach and expedition leader, and he spent years living and working around the world in the field of international development.
+Cormac specialises in facilitating slow group journeys in the wild where adventure and nature connection allows individuals to ask questions, find answers and commit to healing.

 EMMA DARTMOOR.JPG